Skip To Content

 Manage preprocessed orthophotos

 Preprocessed orthophotos (or orthomosaics) are images with map-like accuracy, generated from satellite, aerial, or drone imagery, that have been orthorectified and mosaicked together for a single project.
 An orthophoto collection may include imagery from a single date, or (for larger projects) imagery may be collected over the course of a year.
 They are often color-corrected and may be cut into a set of regular tiles (NAIP imagery is a common example).
-Tiles may overlap but are typically edge-matched.
+Tiles may overlap but are typically edge matched, often to cover large extents in which the data is in multiple projections.
 Orthomosaics from drone imagery will often have areas of dark NoData around the edge of the project.

 Organizations often manage large collections of orthophotos with different dates, locations, projections, or resolutions, which can be challenging.